 Our students see journalism’s bigger picture: freedom of expression, ethics and the globalisation of media, as well as digital reporting techniques.
 That’s why they become great journalists.

 About the course

 Accredited by the National Council for the Training of Journalists (NCTJ)

-To prepare you for the multimedia environment, we also teach you how to create audio and video for the web and how to use social media effectively.
+We’ll also prepare you for the multimedia environment by teaching you how to create audio and video for the web and how to use social media effectively.

 A range including: